 In a tech start-up, the risks are legion and the ability to manage most of them is often limited by few resources.
 However, current thinking is that early-stage companies can and should manage the following risks:

-Intellectual Property: For a tech company, the IP are its family jewels.
+- Intellectual Property: For a tech company, the IP is its family jewels.
 Key innovations should be patented or trade-marked, if feasible.
 Importantly, all employees and contractors must have in place an employment or consulting agreement which clearly transfers all IP to the company.

-The due diligence performed by potential investors and inquisitors will focus heavily on this area.
-If the risk if leaky IP appears to be too great, then the potential investor or buyer may withdraw, as they are loathe to take the risk that the IP could partially reside with entities that are not controlled by the company.
+This requirement is highlighted because the risk to the company is existential: the due diligence performed by potential investors and inquisitors will focus heavily on this area.
+If the risk of leaky IP appears to be too great, then the potential investor or buyer may withdraw, as they are loath to take the risk that the IP could partially reside with entities that are not controlled by the company.

-Most companies implement employee stock option plans early on in their development.
+Most companies implement employee stock or share option plans early on in their development.
 A stock option plan must be in place before options are granted, or the company risks compromising the integrity of its capital structure.
-This is not only an embarrassment, but is quite expensive to fix later to support a professional financing.
+This is not only an embarrassment but is quite expensive to fix later to support a professional financing.